binance/binance-spot-api-docs/rest-api.md

 }
 ```

-**Response when Cancel Order Fails with STOP_ON FAILURE and account has not exceeded the order rate limit:**
+**Response when Cancel Order Fails with STOP_ON FAILURE and account has not exceeded unfilled order count:**
 ```javascript
 {
   "code": -2022,